What’s a Typical Settlement for Injury Claims Involving Brain Injuries?

 The most common type of TBI is a concussion, medically known as a mild Traumatic Brain Injury (mTBI).
 The most common causes of concussion cases in the U.S. are falls, impacts to the head, and car accidents.

-According to a 2017 study, most concussion symptoms resolve after three months.
-However, a small number of individuals may suffer from a rare condition called Post-concussive Syndrome (PCS).
+Most concussion symptoms resolve after three months, however, a small number of individuals may suffer from a rare condition called Post-concussive Syndrome (PCS).

 Other types of TBI